Avinashpuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 ##  Install MariaDB in a Docker container

-You can deploy MariaDB in a Docker container using Ansible.
+You can deploy [MariaDB](https://mariadb.org/) in a Docker container using Ansible.

 ## Before you begin
-The required tools for this section are, You will need a computer which has [Ansible](/install-guides/ansible/). installed.
+For this section you will need a computer which has [Ansible](/install-guides/ansible/) installed.
 You can use the same SSH key pair.
 You also need a cloud instance or VM, or a physical machine with Ubuntu installed, running and ready to deploy MariaDB.

 ## Deploy a MariaDB container using Ansible